Correctional Officer

 They are primarily paper pushers.
 They prepare board reports, pre-release reports and stuff like that.
 Their principle attribute must be the ability to think critically and write clearly and concisely. they must have a good understanding of "the system" and how it works.

-Asked by Tony about 9 years ago
+Asked by Anna about 9 years ago